About Amy Trent

 Q: Does the peacock have a name?

 A: Of course!
 His name is Martin Martin, after Steve Martin and Martin Short, but he goes by Marty.
 Marty was designed by the genius, Alisa Coburn.
 She’s amazing.
-I dream of Alisa designing everything in my life.
+I dream of Alisa designing everything in my author life.
 All of it.
 She’s a gem.

 Q: What’s up with all the cookies?

 A: You can’t go wrong with a warm, homemade cookie.
 They’re amazing, delicious, and so photogenic.
 I vote for cookies.
 I stop for cookies.
 Always.
 I get into seasons where I crave a particular cookie, make it over and over, and then another cookie comes along.
 But I love all cookies equally, and even include bars and brownies in that love.
-I don’t play favorites, but if I must, I’ll say there is something very special about a homemade sugar cookie with homemade butter cream frosting.
+I don’t play favorites, but if I must, I’ll say there is something very special about a cut sugar cookie with homemade butter cream frosting.
 I especially enjoy these cookies at Halloween.

 Amy with her childhood cat, Herbert, circa 1995.